Table of Contents

 When the managed WordPress hosting service uses cloud technologies, those concerns are eliminated.

-Cloud hosting uses virtual servers rather connected to physical server clusters that provide a high level of security, flexibility, and scalability due to cloud computing technologies.
+Cloud hosting uses virtual servers rather than physical server clusters that provide a high level of security, flexibility, and scalability due to cloud computing technologies.

 With the best managed WordPress hosting on the cloud, your website has a much higher uptime because sudden surges in traffic are perfectly managed.
-The provider automatically gives you a higher capacity for the period when it’s crucial and then you get back to your normal plan, just paying a small price for the additional resources later.
+The provider automatically gives you a higher capacity for the period when it’s crucial.
+Then you get back to your normal plan, just paying a small price for the additional resources later.
 This is what hosting scalability is about.

 Most of the popular managed WordPress hosting providers offer this.
 For example, at 10Web, you get charged $1 for 1000 extra visitors within 24 hours and $1 for an extra GB used within a month.
 Here’s all about how 10Web handles overages.